MaleehaA23/ERP-Mosquito-Heterogeneity/README.md

 ```
 These can be run in R using rstan.
 The corresponding R scripts (RunModelX.R) prepare the data, compile the relevant Stan model and perform posterior sampling.
 The saved fit is saved as an .rds file and the posterior CSV files are saved in the correct folder, e.g CulexNewResults/Model2 contains the Stan fit and posterior CSVs for the Model 2 fit on the _Culex_ dataset.

-The code supplied can be ran directly for the _An. arabiensis_ datasets.
+The code supplied can be run directly for the _An. arabiensis_ datasets.
 They must be changed manually for Culex.
 The R scripts are commented so it is clear which lines need to be changed.
 These lines change the datasets to the Culex datasets and change the species to Culex (to ensure outputs are saved to the correct folder.)

 **Note:** For the Culex Model 4 fit max_treedepth must be changed to 15 and adapt_delta must be changed to 0.99.
 This is commented on the RunModel4.R code file.
 The fitted Stan objects are saved within the corresponding model folders.
 For example: